-This afternoon as the sun came out I felt emboldened with my new boots to walk some of the sodden field paths around Longridge.
+This afternoon as the sun came out I felt emboldened with my new boots to walk some sodden field paths around Longridge.
 I used these in the height of lockdown for relatively safe exercise as one didn’t meet anyone.
 Time to resort to them once more as the local virus count escalates.
 We have been in the third tier restrictions for a while.

 Back in Spring, remember that lovely weather when we were all frightened, these paths were well-used by locals getting their daily exercise.
 Today I feel I’m the only one.

 One of the local pheasant/partridge shoots are relaxing at the inn, Ferraris Country House.
-Ironically another, The Dog and Partidge, has closed under the stringent economic circumstances.
+Ironically another, The Dog and Partridge, has closed under the stringent economic circumstances.
 Incidentally today DEFRA and the government have been dragged into some sort of legislation of Game Bird shooting.
 We do not know the effect of releasing millions of Pheasants and Partridges into local environments.
-And can you believe we are still allowing the use of lead shot? hhttps://raptorpersecutionscotland.wordpress.com/2020/10/30/licensing-scheme-for-release-of-pheasants-red-legged-partridge-in-england-following-wild-justice-legal-challenge/
+And can you believe we are still allowing the use of lead shot? https://raptorpersecutionscotland.wordpress.com/2020/10/30/licensing-scheme-for-release-of-pheasants-red-legged-partridge-in-england-following-wild-justice-legal-challenge/

 I calm down and cross the road into Little Town Dairy who have continued to keep their shop and café open during the present crisis.
 Notice the clever use of milky flowers on their sign.
 I meet up with the matriarch of the family business, and we talk about past times.
 Somehow I end up in her kitchen where all the family decisions are enacted.